 - Know the warning signs of hypothermia: uncontrollable shivering, memory loss, disorientation, incoherence, slurred speech, drowsiness and apparent exhaustion.
 If body temperature drops below 95 degrees, seek immediate medical care.

 - Be safe with heat sources.
 When using alternate heating sources, such as your fireplace, wood stove or space heater, take the necessary safety precautions to ensure they are ventilating properly.
 Keep a fire extinguisher handy, and make sure everyone in the household knows how to use it.
 Test smoke alarms and carbon monoxide detectors.
+If you use a generator, be sure you know how to do so safely.
+Always use outdoors, at least 20 feet away from windows, doors, and attached garages.
+Use heavy-duty extension cords.

 - Seal off unused rooms by stuffing rolled-up towels in the cracks under the doors.
 At night, cover windows with extra blankets or sheets.
 Consider installing inexpensive insulating window film, which you can purchase at any hardware store.